Trading In Futures At A Glance

 To start trading futures you need a futures broker, a thorough understanding of the financial markets and some risk capital (money).

-Note though that some CFDs are structured in a similar way to futures contacts, i.e. with a finite lifespan and financing costs factored into their pricing at the outset, rather than being charged as rollovers/swaps in running.
+- CFDs can also be traded quarterly and structured in a similar way to futures contacts, i.e. with a finite lifespan and financing costs factored into their pricing at the outset, rather than being charged as rollovers/swaps in running.

 There are many futures trading venues across the globe however the major exchanges are: